test-effective/fakes/README.md

 ### Direct Store Access

 Need to query or update your fake data?
 No problem!
-Access the MSW Data collection directly (it's like having a backdoor to your fake DB 🚪):
+Access the MSW Data collection directly via the `store` property.

+**Why "store"?** Honestly?
+Because `store` is shorter than `collection`. 😅 and reads better in code: `userFaketory.store.findMany()` vs `userFaketory.collection.findMany()`.

+Under the hood, `store` is the MSW Data `Collection` instance, giving you full access to all its methods:

 ```typescript
 // Query all users